moneytree/moneytree-link-android-sdk/docs/migration-guide.md

 ### Removing SchemeHandlerActivity

 In SDK v4.x, it was necessary to include our `SchemeHandlerActivity` in your manifest to ensure that your application handled incoming links appropriately.
 This is now handled by the Moneytree LINK SDK.
-If you are upgrading from SDK v4.x, please check your `AndroidManifest.xml` for something similar to the declaration below and remove it.
+If you are upgrading from SDK v4.x, please check your `AndroidManifest.xml` for something similar to the declaration below and remove it, otherwise it will show warnings that this class cannot be found.

 ```
 <activity android:name="com.getmoneytree.auth.SchemeHandlerActivity">